Jiangxuejian/Jiangxuejian.github.io/PDFchem.md

-# PDFchem example:
+# PDFchem

-## Orion A (Jiang et al. 2024 submitted)
+## Example: Orion A

-The processed results of Orion A are better illustrated on web pages instead of a journal PDF.
+The processed results of Orion A are better illustrated on web pages instead of a journal PDF **(Jiang et al. 2024 submitted)**.
 On the below we show two kinds of PDFchem results.

 ### [Collective Figures](https://jiangxuejian.github.io/PDFchem/collective.html)